What is International SOS (ISOS)?

 For Columbia Travel, all faculty and staff should use ISOS.

-Note that for eligible staff, Cigna Secure Travel and American International Group (AIG) is available to benefits-eligible employees who are covered under Columbia University’s Term Life Insurance through Cigna.
+Note that for eligible staff, Cigna Secure Travel is available to benefits-eligible employees who are covered under Columbia University’s Term Life Insurance through Cigna.
 If the employee's life insurance coverage is provided by their union, these benefits do not apply.
 Please visit the Human Resources page regarding Officers - Emergency Travel Assistance to learn more.